kyma-project/test-infra/cmd/image-builder/image-builder.md

 - **GITHUB_REF**: Used to get the pull request number when the CI system is GitHub Actions.

 > [!NOTE]
 > The actual usage of these environment variables may vary depending on the specific configuration and usage of Image Builder.

 ### Command Line Flags

 Command line flags are the main way for developers to configure the tool and provide needed values for the build process.
-Check the list and description of the available flags in the [main.go](https://github.com/kyma-project/test-infra/blob/df945b96654d60f82b9738cd98129191c5e753c8/cmd/image-builder/main.go#L668) file.
+Check the list and descriptions of the available flags in the [main.go](https://github.com/kyma-project/test-infra/blob/df945b96654d60f82b9738cd98129191c5e753c8/cmd/image-builder/main.go#L668) file.

 ## Azure DevOps (ADO) Build Backend